7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 The following details are optional but really helpful if you've spent time optimizing them – they can add that little extra zing that other candidates may not provide.

-• Personal website: Depending on the industry you’re going into, a personal website can give you a huge leg up on the competition and help your resume header to stand out.
-For example, an Artist or Graphic Designer can use a personal website to demonstrate their talent and past work.
-Similarly, a Web Developer or anyone else who has a tangible portfolio of work can leverage a portfolio website to show off their work.
+• Personal website: Depending on the industry you’re going into, a personal website can give you a huge advantage over the competition and help your resume header stand out.
+For example, an Artist or Graphic Designer can leverage a portfolio website to show off their expertise.

-• LinkedIn: Most hiring managers will check your LinkedIn profile so, if you have one, make sure that you include a link.
+• LinkedIn: Most hiring managers will check your LinkedIn profile, so if you have one, make sure you include a link.
 You can check out our post on how to include a LinkedIn URL on a resume.
 If you don’t have a LinkedIn profile yet, it’s worth setting one up to support your job search.
-It’s free and could help you to land a job quicker!
+It’s free and could help you land a job quicker!

 2. The resume summary